lakiAlex/wp-advanced-posts-widget/readme.txt

 == Description ==

-WP Advanced Posts Widget is a no fuss WordPress widget to showcase your latest or trending posts.
+WP Advanced Posts Widget is a no fuss WordPress widget to showcase your latest, trending and popular posts.
 It's lightweight, simple to use and powerful in features.

-The widget is built with the following philosophy:

-* Use sensible and simple markup
-* Provide minimal styles/css
-* Cache where possible
-* Requires no setup

 == Installation ==